House of Luxembourg-Nassau: Religion

 Grand Dukes Adolphe (1817–1905) and William IV (1852–1912) were Evangelical Christians.
-William married the Roman Catholic Marie Anne of Portugal, believing that a country in which the great majority of people were Roman Catholic should also have a Roman Catholic monarch.
-In 1907, William declared the Evangelical Counts of Merenberg to be non-dynastic and named his own Roman Catholic daughter, Marie-Adélaïde (1894–1924), heiress to the grand ducal throne; she in 1919 abdicated in favour of her sister, Charlotte (1896–1985), who was also Roman Catholic, and Charlotte's Roman Catholic descendants have reigned in Luxembourg ever since.
+William married the Catholic Marie Anne of Portugal, believing that a country in which the great majority of people were Catholic should also have a Catholic monarch.
+In 1907, William declared the Evangelical Counts of Merenberg to be non-dynastic and named his own Catholic daughter, Marie-Adélaïde (1894–1924), heiress to the grand ducal throne; she in 1919 abdicated in favour of her sister, Charlotte (1896–1985), who was also Catholic, and Charlotte's Catholic descendants have reigned in Luxembourg ever since.

-However, although Roman Catholicism is the claimed faith of the overwhelming majority of the Luxembourgish people (ca. 90-93%), it does not have the status of a State religion, nor is there any legal or constitutional obligation for the Grand Duke (as head of state) to be Roman Catholic.
+However, although Catholicism is the claimed faith of the overwhelming majority of the Luxembourgish people (ca. 90–93%), it does not have the status of a state religion, nor is there any legal or constitutional obligation for the grand duke (as head of state) to be Catholic.

-Members

-Henri is the current Grand Duke of Luxembourg.
-He was born on 16 April 1955.
-He was married on 14 February 1981 to Maria Teresa Mestre y Batista, now Grand Duchess Maria Teresa of Luxembourg; and became Grand Duke when his father, Jean, abdicated on 7 October 2000.
-Their children are:

-Guillaume is the Hereditary Grand Duke of Luxembourg, the Grand Duke's eldest son, born on 11 November 1981.
-He was married on 20 October 2012 to Countess Stephanie of Lannoy, now Hereditary Grand Duchess Stephanie of Luxembourg, (b.
-18 February 1984).

-Prince Charles, the Hereditary Grand Duke's son, was born on 10 May 2020 at the Grand Duchess Charlotte Maternity Hospital in Luxembourg City.